LCCI President Offers Condolences At Iranian Consulate - UrduPoint

 LCCI President Offers Condolences At Iranian Consulate

-LAHORE, (UrduPoint / Pakistan Point News - 23rd May, 2024) Lahore Chamber of Commerce and Industry (LCCI) President Kashif Anwar Thursday visited the Iranian Consulate to offer heartfelt condolences of the tragic deaths of Iranian President Dr. Seyyed Ebrahim Raisi, the Foreign Minister, and other officials in a helicopter crash.
+LAHORE, (UrduPoint / Pakistan Point News - 23rd May, 2024) Lahore Chamber of Commerce and Industry President Kashif Anwar visited the Iranian Consulate on Thursday to offer heartfelt condolences on the deaths of Iranian President Dr Seyyed Ebrahim Raisi, the foreign minister and other officials in a helicopter accident.

-During his visit, the LCCI President met with Acting Consul General Ali Asghar Moghari and expressed deep sorrow on behalf of LCCI members.

-He noted that the entire Pakistani nation stands in solidarity with their Iranian brothers and sisters during this time of mourning.
+During his visit, he met Acting Consul General Ali Asghar Moghari and expressed deep sorrow on behalf of the LCCI members.
+He noted that the entire nation stands in solidarity with their Iranian brothers and sisters during this time of mourning.
 He also wrote in the condolence book, extending his deepest sympathies and support.

-In his message, Kashif Anwar praised the late President Raisi's unwavering efforts for peace and his dedicated service to the nation, highlighting his pivotal role in restoring diplomatic ties with Saudi Arabia.
+In his message, Kashif Anwar praised the late President Raisi's unwavering efforts for peace and his dedicated service to the nation.

 This significant achievement not only fostered unity within the Muslim Ummah but also elevated Raisi's stature as a true leader of the Islamic world.